SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 kubectl delete -f pipeline.yaml -n seldon-mesh
 ```

 After deletion, list the Kafka topics again.
-You should observe that the pipeline’s input and output topics have been removed:
+You should observe that the pipeline's input and output topics have been removed:
 ```bash
 __consumer_offsets
 seldon.seldon-mesh.errors.errors